Mayor Taylor has served as Mayor since November 2014, after serving three terms on Ann Arbor City Council.

 Examples: Commendable civic recognition, landmark anniversaries, exemplary community service, academic achievement, championship team recognition, etc.

-If you are interested in attaining a mayoral proclamation, please contact the Mayor's Assistant at: [email protected]
+If you are interested in attaining a mayoral proclamation, please contact Kelly Reynolds at firstname.lastname@example.org.

-Inquiries should be made a minimum of two weeks ahead of the event date.
-The city/mayor's office does not compose the proclamation for you, though a template and directions will be supplied to assist you in drafting the document.
-Completed proclamations should be submitted by email seven to 10 days before your requested due date.
+Inquiries should be made at least two weeks ahead of the event date.
+The Mayor's office does not compose the proclamation, though a template and guidelines will be supplied to assist you.
+Completed proclamations should be submitted, by email, seven to 10 days before the requested return date.